Reds vs. Yankees Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has collected 32 hits with five doubles, five home runs and 18 walks.
-He has driven in 29 runs with five stolen bases.
+- Jake Fraley has 33 hits with six doubles, five home runs, 18 walks and 31 RBI.
+He's also stolen six bases.

 Fraley Recent Games